≪ Go to our review of Paper Shredders

 The fact is the Fellowes Powershred 79Ci is actually quite a burly and capable shredding machine.
 Its has a high capacity, will hungrily eat up most junk mail envelopes, and readily destroys credit cards and CDs.
 It lost points in this metric for a few reasons.
 First and foremost it is a cross-cut model, so offers a slightly lower level of security when compared to micro-cut (for tips on getting around this lowered security check out our buying advice page).
 Secondly, it has a claimed maximum capacity of 16 sheets, but it jammed when we tried to put a stack of that size through it.
 We found its actual maximum capacity to be 14 sheets, which is still massive and is the highest capacity that came out of our testing.
 However, a less informed consumer could easily try to feed in 16 sheets and unknowingly end up with unshredded, completely legible bits of paper in their bin, so we had to dock it a few points.
 Finally, it annihilated most junk mail envelopes, but would occasionally jam on an envelope it seemed it should easily handle.
 Usually this occurs when the envelope had some sort of plastic stock within it.
 We think the mix of material may confuse the Fellowes Powershred 79Ci's jamming sensor that shuts off the machine to avoid damaging the blades, but it was quite annoying to watch it eat up a stack of 14 sheets and then suddenly struggle with an envelope that was 6-7 sheets thick.
 In general, if you're satisfied with the security of cross-cut, know that the actual maximum capacity is 14 sheets, and can deal with the occasional anomalous junk mail jam, you'll most likely be satisified with the Fellowes Powershred 79Ci's shredding quality.

 In our testing it registered a blistering maximum speed of 140 sheets a minute.
-For reference, the next fastest model was nearly half as fast at 72 sheets per minute, and the average speed of all the models we tested was 68 sheets per minute.
+For reference, apart from the 99Ci, the next fastest model was nearly half as fast at 72 sheets per minute, and the average speed of all the models we tested was 68 sheets per minute.
 To put this model's speed in context, take the Complete Calvin and Hobbes Anthology, a multiple volume tome of coffee table sized books containing 1456 pages of Bill Waterson's whimsical adventures of an overly imaginative boy and his stuffed tiger.
 This shredder could reduce this collection to ashes in just under 10 and a half minutes.
 Of course destroying such a treasure would be a travesty, and anyone who does so should be reported to the authorities, but it is an impressive feat nonetheless.
 Anyone that has large shredding jobs, particularly if those shredding jobs are mostly standard pieces of paper, are going to pleased and impressed with the Fellowes Powershred 79Ci's speed.

 Ease of Use